-For larger projects and ISVs, it is often a requirement to publish snaps using a brand account to a brand-specific store.
+For larger projects and ISVs, it is often a requirement to publish snaps using a brand account to a brand-specific dedicated Snap Store.

-A brand store allows vendors running Ubuntu Core and snap-based devices to control exactly what snaps are available, and when.
+A Dedicated Snap Store allows vendors running Ubuntu Core and snap-based devices to control exactly what snaps are available, and when.
 It can inherit selected packages from other snap stores, and host a set of snaps specific to a brand and device models, and be either open to all developers or a specific list.

 Here is an overview of how to create a brand account and define collaborators.